 Children have a wild, creative imagination.
 Open their closet and it’s full of bright beautiful colors and patterns.
-That’s why I absolutely love this Pastel Stripe Sweater!
+That’s why I absolutely love this Pastel Stripe Crochet Sweater Pattern!

 It’s so colorful and exciting that any child would love it!
 It’s got a bold striped pattern in three alternating colors.

 Don’t let this sweater fool you with its elaborate details.
-The best part about it is how easy it is to crochet.
+The best part about it is what an easy crochet project this is.

-This sweater just screams happiness with its cheery, colorful design.
+This easy crochet sweater just screams happiness with its cheery, colorful design.
 I know it will bring so much laughter and joy to the little ones in your life.
-Grab your kit and get started!

 SKILL LEVEL: Advanced Beginner